PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 - Image Restoration：`res`；
 - Image Segmentation：`seg`。

-Create a new file in the subdirectory named `{model name lowercase}.py`.
+Create a new file in the subdirectory and name it `{model name lowercase}.py`.
 Write the complete model definition in the file.

 The new model must be a subclass of `paddle.nn.Layer`.
-For the tasks of image segmentation, object detection, scene classification and image restoration, relevant specifications formulated in Kit [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg)、[PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection)、[PaddleClas](https://github.com/PaddlePaddle/PaddleClas) and [PaddleGAN](https://github.com/PaddlePaddle/PaddleGAN) should be followed respectively. **For change detection, scene classification and image segmentation tasks, the `num_classes` parameter must be passed in the model construction to specify the number of output categories.
-For image restoration tasks, the `rs_factor` parameter must be passed in during model construction to specify the super resolution scaling ratio (for non-super resolution models, this parameter is set to `None`).** For the change detection task, the model definition should follow the same specification as the segmentation model, but with the following differences:
+For the tasks of image segmentation, object detection, scene classification and image restoration, relevant specifications formulated in development kit [PaddleSeg](https://github.com/PaddlePaddle/PaddleSeg)、[PaddleDetection](https://github.com/PaddlePaddle/PaddleDetection)、[PaddleClas](https://github.com/PaddlePaddle/PaddleClas) and [PaddleGAN](https://github.com/PaddlePaddle/PaddleGAN) should be followed respectively. **For change detection, scene classification and image segmentation tasks, the `num_classes` argument must be passed in the model construction to specify the number of output categories.
+For image restoration tasks, the `rs_factor` argument must be passed in during model construction to specify the super resolution scaling ratio (for non-super resolution models, this argument is set to `None`).** For the change detection task, the model definition should follow the same specification as the segmentation model, but with the following differences:

-- The `forward()` method accepts three input parameters, namely `self`, `t1` and `t2`, where `t1` and `t2` represent the input image of the first and last two phases respectively.
+- The `forward()` method accepts three input parameters, namely `self`, `t1` and `t2`, where `t1` and `t2` represent the input image of the first and second two phases respectively.
-- For a multi-task change detection model (for example, the model outputs both change detection results and building extraction results of two phases), the class `USE_MULTITASK_DECODER` attribute needs to be specified as `True`.
+- For a multi-task change detection model (for example, the model outputs both change detection results and building extraction results of two phases), the class attribute `USE_MULTITASK_DECODER` needs to be specified as `True`.
 Also in the `OUT_TYPES` attribute set the label type for each element in the list of model forward output.
 Refer to the definition of `ChangeStar` model.

-Note that if a common component exists in a subdirectory, For example, contents in `paddlers/rs_models/cd/layers`, `paddlers/rs_models/cd/backbones` and `paddlers/rs_models/seg/layers` should be reused as much as possible.
+Note that if a common component exists in a subdirectory.
+For example, contents in `paddlers/rs_models/cd/layers`, `paddlers/rs_models/cd/backbones` and `paddlers/rs_models/seg/layers` should be reused as much as possible.

 ### 1.2 Add docstring